ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

 1. Click the **Documents** tab in the **Elasticsearch** window.

     The **Documents** tab is enabled only if you select **Upload documents to a new index in your Elasticsearch instance** option.{: tip}

 1. Click **Upload** button.
 In the **Upload documents** section, you can drag and drop your files or do a single click to upload documents directly to your assistant.

-   You can upload up to 20 documents at a time.
-Each document file must not exceed 25MB.
-The total size of all documents must not exceed 100MB.{: important}
+   You can upload upto 20 documents at a time.
+Each document file must not exceed 25 MB.
+The total size of all documents must not exceed 100 MB.{: important}

    ![Elasticsearch upload document](images/elastic-search-upload-doc.png)